Emem-Data/MessyData2/README.md

 ![image](https://github.com/Emem-Data/MessyData2/assets/103915142/37750e32-26db-457c-9309-c256829335fb)

-we would not be working on the NULL values in the phone Number column.
-There are repeated phone numbers for different users and a working on the Null Value won't make the column any better.
+we would not be working on the NULL values in the Phone Number column.
+There are repeated phone numbers for different users and working on the Null Value won't make the column any better.

 Now! let's check our final dataset after the cleaning process is done